-I am a graduate of the Ontario College of Art and Design University in Toronto.
+I am a graduate of OCAD, Ontario College of Art and Design University in Toronto.
 My previous career included magazine art direction, graphic design, and illustration.
-I appreciate the power and dynamics that graphic design and illustration brings to my techniques and styles of fine art watercolour and acrylic painting.
+I enjoy the power and dynamics that graphic design and illustration techniques bring to my compositions and styles of fine art watercolour and acrylic painting.

 When I am painting with watercolours my choice of colour palette is purposely limited using the primary colours: a red, a blue and a yellow.
 Then I can create my other colours: the oranges, purples and greens.
 In doing so, there is an instant harmony in my paintings and a vibrancy that can be obtained in this way.
 One constant tradition (in true watercolour fashion) is I never use any white paint.
 The only white seen in my paintings is always the actual white of the paper.

 I am also attracted to the strong colour intensity that I can achieve when using acrylic paints.
 It allows the end result to be a bright juicy coloured painting (please see my floral series of paintings in my acrylic gallery).
 Many of my acrylic landscape paintings are a result of my ‘plein air’ (on location) painting trips to the far northern regions in Ontario.
 Sitting on that rugged shoreline while painting the surrounding breathtaking scenery is a dream come true.
-Abstract paintings are also a passion of mine enabling me to play with colour, form and patterning with wild abandon that the acrylics allow.
+Painting abstracts is also a passion of mine enabling me to play with colour, form and patterning with wild abandon that the acrylics allow.
 There are so many options and approaches I can take, it’s a joy!